 • Emphasize the financial or other business value of the objective, even if you cannot assign a known fraction of that value to the benefit.

-By taking these steps, you are in simply reminding your readers or audience, in effect, that good business decision making is often more than a simple matter of weighing financial sums.
+By taking these steps, you are merely reminding your readers or audience, in effect, that good business decision making is often more than a simple matter of weighing financial sums.

 Improvement Requires Experience

 No matter how well you prepare yourself or your case-building team, your next IT business case will probably not be your best one.
-The case after that will probably be better—easier to build, easier to understand, and more accurate.
+The one after that will probably be better—more accessible, easier to understand, and more accurate.
 Individual and organizational learning are requirements for perfecting the case-building process, and some of that learning has to come from experience.

 Validate Costs, Benefits, and Assumptions